Milford, Surrey: Facilities

-The Church of England Parish Church is St. John the Evangelist, on Church Road.
-There is also St Joseph's Roman Catholic Church on Portsmouth Road, and Milford Baptist Church on New Road.
-Milford has a post office, a Chinese takeaway shop, a fish and chip shop, a shop selling art and crafts made by people in the area, called the Surrey Guild Craft shop, located at the top of Moushill lane, veterinary surgery, an off-licence, a butcher and fishmonger, two dry-cleaners, a corner shop co-op, a Tesco Express, a hairdresser, two beauticians, two doctors' surgeries, a petrol station, a swing park, a social club and a pub, The Refectory.
+The Church of England Parish Church is St John the Evangelist, on Church Road.
+St Joseph's Roman Catholic Church is on Portsmouth Road, and Milford Baptist Church is on New Road.

-The village also has a cricket green and a football pitch which is home to Milford & Witley Football Club and Milford Cricket Club, who have two teams who play in the Saturday I'Anson League.
+The village has a cricket green and a football pitch which is home to Milford & Witley Football Club and Milford Cricket Club, who have two teams who play in the Saturday I'Anson League.
 Here, the Burton Pavilion also hosts dance, yoga and pilates classes.
-Another green in the village, the Jubilee field, is used for village fêtes and travelling funfairs & circuses.
-Milford also has Brownie and Guide Companies and Scouting units.
+Another green in the village, the Jubilee field, is used for village fêtes and travelling funfairs and circuses.
+Milford also has Brownie and Guide Companies and Scouting troops.
 Milford also has a Bowling Green and club.
 Additionally, Milford is the home of Milford Pumas Youth Football Club, a community youth football club serving 7- to 17-year-old boys and girls.

-Milford Hospital is a former sanitorium that is now the rehabilitation centre for the Guildford and Waverley districts.
+Milford Hospital is a former sanatorium that is now the rehabilitation centre for the Guildford and Waverley districts.